 Gives your hiking shoes/boots more time to dry

-Anyone who has experienced the misery of pulling on a pair of cold wet hiking shoes before a long days slog knows how important this is.
-Taking a pair of camp shoes to wear at the start and end of the day while you are pottering around camp, will give your boots an extra hour or two to dry out.
-Editors sidenote: I’d recommend checking out these Drysure Active Silicon Shoe Dryers to help dry your boots out faster.
+Anyone who has experienced the misery of pulling on a wet hiking boot before a long days slog knows how important this is.
+Taking a camp shoe to wear at the start and end of the day while you are pottering around camp, will give your boots an extra hour or two to dry out.

 After a full day of hiking, your feet will thank you for the chance to get some air.
 Particularly true if you are hitting the trails again the following morning – by letting your feet air out you’re decreasing the chance of getting blisters, and fungus.
 Eeewww.

-Help keep your feet healthy with a pair of backpacking sandals to wear around camp.
+Help keep your feet healthy with a pair to wear around camp.

 Keeps your feet clean at camp

-Moving around camp or going to the bathroom in the middle of the night can be done barefoot, but you’ll definitely have cleaner feet with a pair of ultralight camp shoes on.
+Moving around camp or going to the bathroom in the middle of the night can be done barefoot, but you’ll definitely have cleaner feet with ultralight camp shoes on.
 That and you are less likely to stand on something and injure yourself.

 More comfortable than your boots around camp

-Suffice to say, that after many miles on the trail you’d rather slip into a lightweight pair of sandals or shoes.
+Suffice to say, that after many miles on the trail you’d rather slip into a lightweight sandal or shoe.
 It’s much more comfortable setting up camp and get dinner going when your feet can breathe and feel the evenings chill air.